+Table 4: List of non-routine tests available on request, and their abbreviations.

-5.4 LC/MS Analysis
+LC/MS Analysis

 High performance liquid chromatography (HPLC) facilitates the rapid separation of compounds from each other and from the other constituents of complex mixtures or matrices.
 Mass spectrometry (MS) has the capability to separate organic molecules according to their molecular mass and permits their detection with extremely high sensitivity.
 Used in tandem, the two techniques, referred to as LC/MS, provide a unique capability for sensitive, selective measurement of molecules such as drugs, and can be used to confirm positive results from immunoassay screening.
-Additionally there are some drugs which are only analysed using this technique; e.g., Tramadol, New Psychoactive Substances, Oxycodone, Fentanyl, etc
+Additionally, there are some drugs which are only analysed using this technique; e.g., Tramadol, New Psychoactive Substances, Oxycodone, Fentanyl, etc

 The categories of confirmatory tests available (with their common abbreviation) are summarised below;